sapcc/gatekeeper-addons/doop-analyzer/README.md

 # doop-analyzer

 Runs in a Kubernetes cluster alongside a Gatekeeper instance.
-Once a minute, all template errors and audit violations are collected and pushed into a Swift container for further processing by [doop-central](../doop-central/).
+Once a minute, all template errors and audit violations are collected and pushed into a Swift container for further processing by [doop-api](../doop-api/).

 This is the successor to doop-agent.
-The main difference is that it takes on some of the more computationally expensive analysis steps that used to be performed by doop-central.
+The main difference is that it takes on some of the more computationally expensive analysis steps that used to be performed by doop-api.

 ## Usage